SoulOfNoob/SmartWhoopGate32/readme.md

 `<command>: <value>; <command2>: <value2>;`...

-**Example**
+**Example:**
 Turning LEDs on, switching to mode 16 and setting brightness to 100:
 `power: ON; mode: 16; brightness: 100;`

 ## Changelog